p-mongo/mongo-ruby-driver/spec/README.md

 SHARDED_ENABLED environment variables.

-The test suite attempts to provide diagnostics when it is not able to connect to the cluster it is configured to use.
+The test suite attempts to provide diagnostics when it is not able to connect to the deployment it is configured to use.

 Additionally some of the tests assume that the seed list (given in MONGODB_URI or MONGODB_ADDRESSES) encompasses all servers in the cluster,